Moving towards new legislation

 A helpful reference to understand all the steps involved as we move towards modernized legislation.

-Veterinary Professionals Act
+Get to know the Veterinary Professionals Act

 The Veterinary Professionals Act represents the biggest update to the regulation of veterinary medicine in Ontario in over 30 years.
 The new legislation: